 Sarah Eternal was offering casino games on CasinoSky.com without the required licence.
 Sarah Eternal will be fined three times by the KSA if it fails to stop the violations.
 The maximum penalty is EUR840,000.

 Inspectors from the KSA were able go to CasinoSky.com, deposit money and bet with Sarah Eternal illegally.
-The regulator then imposed a penalty-laden order.
+The regulator subsequently imposed a penalty-laden order.

 The KSA stated: “The Netherlands have a well-regulated gambling market that better protects players.”

-The KSA takes tough actions against illegal offerings.
+The KSA takes strong action to stop illegal deals.
 The KSA often stops illegal supply quickly by issuing an order with a fine attached.

 Sarah Eternal Sanctions Following Vote to Ban Online Slots